 Aichi Toho University has "Friends Toho," a group of hundreds of community leaders, Toho graduates, prominent corporations and organizations in the Nagoya region, who support the University and other Toho schools.
 The membership includes Chubu Electric Power, Tokai TV, Nagoya Railway, Daido Tokushu Steel, Mitsukoshi, Matsuzakaya, and other prominent corporations and their executives.
 Formed in 1996, Friends Toho supports development of Toho institutions and organizes lectures and forums to bridge the education and the community.
 The University also works closely with Chubu Small Business Association.
 These and other business sector supporters provide internship opportunities for students, offer real world knowledge and expertise for classes, and help in students' job placement.

-Since 1986, Toho Gakuen Junior College/Aichi toho University has had a summer exchange program with Everett Community College (EvCC) in the State of Washington State of the United States.
+Since 1986, Toho Gakuen Junior College/Aichi toho University has had a summer exchange program with Everett Community College (EvCC) in the State of Washington of the United States.
 Every year a dozen or so students visit this beautiful community in the suburbs of Seattle, to home stay with the community people, study English, and visit corporations and community groups in the neighborhood.
 Occasionally EvCC sends students and teachers to our University for Japanese language study and community exchanges.
 With the formation of the four-year University, we expanded our program to include other universities around the world.
-We have collaborative agreements with Middlesex University in the U. K., Goteborg University (Department of Education) in Sweden, Yunnan University in China, and Lincoln University in New Zealand.
-Students' as well as faculties' exchange will be one of the best ways to promote intercultural understandings.
+We have collaborative agreements with Lincoln University in New Zealand, University of San Carlos in Philippine, University of Gothenburg (Faculty of Education) in Sweden, Yunnan University in P. R. China, and Middlesex University in the U. K. Students' as well as faculties' exchange will be one of the best ways to promote intercultural understandings..

 |Address||Aichi Toho University 3-11 Heiwagaoka, Meito-ku Nagoya, Japan 465-8515|